elki-project/elki-project.github.io/tutorial/outlier.md

         return logger;
       }
     }
+{% endhighlight %}

 Adding the `run` method
 -----------------------

 Now we need to implement the main method.
-Since we have extended [AbstractAlgorithm](./releases/current/doc/de/lmu/ifi/dbs/elki/algorithm/AbstractAlgorithm.html), we actually have three options for this.
+Since we have extended [AbstractAlgorithm](/releases/current/doc/de/lmu/ifi/dbs/elki/algorithm/AbstractAlgorithm.html), we actually have three options for this.
 The exact signature *cannot* be defined in Java:

-    #!java
+{% highlight java %}
       // Java interface version, but implemented in AbstractAlgorithm public OutlierResult run(Database database);